REMEDY : BNSSG referral pathways & Joint Formulary

 • Consider 3 day course of once daily prednisolone (see notes on preschool wheeze above)

-• Provide a written Wheezy action plan.
+• Provide a written Asthma/wheeze action plan

-• If there is a poor response refer to Chidren's ED on 0117 3428666
+• If there is a poor response refer to Children's ED on 0117 3428666

 Red Flags